 These options allow you to have multiple maps loaded at once.
 This is covered more extensively in Advance Route Planning

-available for Basic and Premium subscribers.
+available for Premium subscribers.

 Save When you are done planning your route, click SAVE in the left side panel.
 You can come back and edit this route at any time.